doubleoseven/doubleOseven.github.io/_posts/2016-07-04-Day-Generator.markdown

 ---
 layout: post
-date:   2016-06-26 23:51:09 +0300
+date:   2016-06-26 21:51:09 +0300
+title: "Reviewing Javascript "
+categories: blog
 ---

-<h2> Day Generator - <a href="http://doubleoseven.github.io/2016/06/23/project-two.html"> Project 2 </a></h2>
+<h2> Day Generator - <a href="http://doubleoseven.github.io/2016/06/23/project-two.html"> Day 002 </a></h2>

 For the previous two projects, I tried to get my hands a little dirty with Javascript.
 Although, I'm familiar with JS, I wanted to review some of the syntax and what better way to do that than write some code.
 <br> <br>
 So the first project is extremely simple, it's almost embarressing.
 (However, something is always better than nothing).
 Using html, I added two buttons to the page: the first displays today's date, in the following format:
 <br><br>
 Day of Week, Month Day Year.
 <br> <br>
 In order to acheive this, all I did was use two arrays to store the number of days and months as strings.